This Step: Get a Drivers License

 D) Take the Road Test

 With your required documents and fees in hand, head to the ND DOT office with a licensed driver.
 If you are younger than 16 years old, you must be accompanied by your parent or legal guardian.
 The state requires parents or legal guardians to sign an authorization stating the need for you to drive their vehicle.

 If you fail any of the license exams, the state allows you to retest.
 However, you won't be allowed to retake your test the same day.

 E) Get Your North Dakota Driver's License

 Restricted North Dakota License

-If you are younger than 18, you’ll receive a restricted ND driver’s license.
+If you are younger than 18 years old, you'll receive a restricted ND driver's license.

 With an operator's license you can drive unsupervised at any time.